Life’s Abundance Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

-The sixth ingredient includes brewers dried yeast.
-Brewers yeast can be a controversial item.
+The sixth ingredient is brewers yeast can be a controversial item.
 Although it’s a by-product of the beer making process, this ingredient is rich in minerals and other healthy nutrients.

 Fans believe yeast repels fleas and supports the immune system.